 For those who are going to handle money on a daily basis, such as servers and managers, a quick background check is crucial to find out their credibility based on their previous work history and other factors.

 Having the right people on your staff is the key ingredient for every successful restaurant.
 And being careless on the hiring stage will guarantee a difficult time for you in the long run.
-Make sure to avoid these mistakes and set your A-team’s schedules the right way to ensure your restaurant is a well-oiled machine any time of the day.
+Make sure to avoid these mistakes and set your A-team’s rota the right way to ensure your restaurant is a well-oiled machine any time of the day.